Project Amendments

 Intermediate Shafts

 This amendment has the additional benefits of removing the requirement for temporary 45m tall winding towers during construction, and the use of these sites to permanently store excavated material from the tunnel at both sites.
-We can also remove the need to develop a site at Tocketts Lythe in its entirety.
+The application seeks the removal of development at the Tocketts Lythe site in its entirety.

 Ladycross Plantation